2.1 Upper Extremity Conditions & PTA Interventions

 Key Takeaways

-• Rotator cuff repair (RCR) post-op typically follows four phases: maximum protection (weeks 0-6 sling, passive range of motion (PROM) only), active motion (weeks 6-12), strengthening (weeks 12-16), and return-to-activity (weeks 16-24+).
+• Rotator cuff repair (RCR) follows four phases: maximum protection (weeks 0-6, sling and passive range of motion (PROM) only), active motion (weeks 6-12), strengthening (weeks 12-16), and return-to-activity (weeks 16-24+).

-• Lateral epicondylalgia (tennis elbow) responds to eccentric wrist extensor loading; medial epicondylalgia (golfer's elbow) responds to eccentric wrist flexor/pronator loading.
+• Lateral epicondylalgia (tennis elbow) responds to eccentric wrist extensor loading; medial epicondylalgia (golfer's elbow) responds to eccentric wrist flexor-pronator loading.

-Last updated: May 2026
+Last updated: June 2026

 Why Upper Extremity Conditions Dominate the Musculoskeletal Domain

-The Federation of State Boards of Physical Therapy (FSBPT) content outline allots 31-40 items to musculoskeletal content, and upper-extremity (UE) post-op cases recur because the rehab is phase-driven and protocol-specific.
-The exam tests whether you can recognize a phase, identify the matching intervention, and recognize when something is outside the plan of care (POC) — the PT-authored document the PTA executes.
+Upper-extremity (UE) post-op cases recur because rehab is phase-driven and protocol-specific, and items test whether you can recognize a phase, choose the matching intervention, and flag what falls outside the plan of care (POC) — the PT-authored document the PTA executes.

 Shoulder Conditions